-Comprised of 7 hydroelectric turbines, the plant is capable of producing 2.35 MW of environmentally friendly energy.
+Comprised of 11 hydroelectric turbines, the plant is capable of producing 7 MW of environmentally friendly energy.
 This picture is taken from the north side of the plant on the south side of the Kaw (Kansas) River.

-In business since 1874, Bowersock currently provides the City of Lawrence with much needed river flow control for the public water intakes.
+Bowersock’s Obermeyer System: A part of the flow control system of the Bowersock Dam.
+The baffles can be raised or lowered to control the amount of water that flows over the dam and is diverted to the power plant.In business since 1874, Bowersock currently provides the City of Lawrence with much needed river flow control for the public water intakes.
 Additionally, the water that passes through the plant produces up to 2.35 Megawatts of renewable non-polluting electrical power – enough to power nearly 1800 homes!
 Bowersock is proud to be certified as a Low Impact Hydropower Facility.
-Achieving Low-Impact status is difficult, and as of Fall, 2008 there were only 31 hydroelectric power plants in the nation that had achieved this certification.
+Achieving Low-Impact status is difficult, and as of Spring 2015, there were only 118 hydroelectric power plants in the nation that had achieved this certification.
 The public can support Bowersock’s green energy production by purchasing renewable energy.
-The links above will give you an overview of our plant and tell you more about hydroelectric power.
+The links to the left will give you an overview of our plant and tell you more about hydroelectric power.

 - During the past 130+ years, the mill has ground grain into flour, produced the first ready-make gingerbread cake mix, hosted a radio station, been a paper mill, made barbed wire, and produced power – both electrical and mechanical.